What is the Celebration Bowl?

 How can fans get tickets to the game?

-Tickets for the 2018 game won’t be on sale until this summer, but you can secure exclusive first access to the best seats by signing up for our pre-sale.
+Tickets for the 2018 game are on sale now.
 Click here for more information.

 How can media cover the game?